Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Purpose of This Summary

-This PDQ cancer information summary has current information about the treatment of thymoma and thymic carcinoma.
+This PDQ cancer information summary has current information about the treatment of adult thymoma and thymic carcinoma.
 It is meant to inform and help patients, families, and caregivers.
 It does not give formal guidelines or recommendations for making decisions about health care.

 Reviewers and Updates

 Editorial Boards write the PDQ cancer information summaries and keep them up to date.
 These Boards are made up of experts in cancer treatment and other specialties related to cancer.
 The summaries are reviewed regularly and changes are made when there is new information.
 The date on each summary ("Updated") is the date of the most recent change.

 The information in this patient summary was taken from the health professional version, which is reviewed regularly and updated as needed, by the PDQ Adult Treatment Editorial Board.

 Clinical Trial Information

 A clinical trial is a study to answer a scientific question, such as whether one treatment is better than another.
 Trials are based on past studies and what has been learned in the laboratory.
 Each trial answers certain scientific questions in order to find new and better ways to help cancer patients.
 During treatment clinical trials, information is collected about the effects of a new treatment and how well it works.
 If a clinical trial shows that a new treatment is better than one currently being used, the new treatment may become "standard."
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment.